Harold Milford: Prisoner of war

 At 10:50 on the morning of 22 September 1942 he took off in Douglas Boston (serial number "AL743") squadron codes MQ-F flown by Sergeant Maurice Collins, the third member of the crew was wireless operator/air gunner Sergeant GA Nicolls.
-They were part of a force tasked to bomb the power station at Chocques.
+They were part of a force tasked to bomb the power station at Chocques in Pas-de-Calais, France.
 The bombers were met by the Luftwaffes JG 26 and Klaus Mietusch shot one of the bombers down, the other (serial number "AL685") was also lost nearby.
 One is believed to have been the victim of Mietusch and the other possibly due to battle damage.

 Milford's crew bailed out, the pilot headed off alone and evaded capture to make it home while Milford and Nicholls were captured in a haystack.
-He was sent to Stalag Luft III in the province of Lower Silesia near the town of Sagan (now Żagań in Poland) where he quickly met Johnny Williams who he'd known earlier in his service and made friends with Tony Hayter who lived in the same accommodation block.
+He was sent to Stalag Luft III in the province of Lower Silesia near the town of Sagan (now Żagań in Poland) where he quickly met Johnny Williams who he hadknown earlier in his service and made friends with Tony Hayter who lived in the same accommodation block.

 'Great Escape'

 Milford was one of the 76 men who escaped the prison camp on the night of 24–25 March 1944, in the escape now famous as "the Great Escape".
 Milford escaped from the exposed tunnel mouth into the woods with Sandy Gunn and John F Williams, although on the afternoon of 27 March 1944 after surviving the freezing temperatures and blizzards they were recaptured in the vicinity of Żagań and taken to the local civil prison.
 On 28 March they were moved to Görlitz prison.
 Milford's cell occupants were Cyril Swain, Mike Casey, Tom Leigh, Jack Grisman, Ian Cross, Sandy Gunn, Patrick Langford and George Wiley.
 Over the next few days the cells filled up as more and more escapers were recaptured and then groups of prisoners began to be removed and the numbers thinned out rapidly.
 While being interrogated Milford was told that his wife would never see him again.
 Early on the morning of 6 April 1944 Tony Bethell heard a truck arrive at the prison and then six names being called out, Denys Street, Neville McGarr, Jack Grisman, Sandy Gunn, Harold Milford and John F Williams were taken away.
 They were murdered by the Breslau Gestapo.

 His body was cremated in Breslau's crematorium.
 He was one of the 50 escapers executed and murdered by the Gestapo.
-Originally cremated and buried at Sagan, he is now buried in part of the Poznan Old Garrison Cemetery.
+His cremated ashes, orginially buried at Sagan, are now buried in part of the Poznan Old Garrison Cemetery.

 Milford's name was amongst those in the list of the murdered prisoners which was published when news broke on or about 20 May 1944.